 Resilience of service is paramount, and it must be balanced by the efficiency of service provided.
-The NPSO must consider vendor pricing in relation to the stringency of Service Level Agreements (SLAs) that the vendor commits to whilst appropriate corporate governance structures ensure effective service provision.
+The NPSO must consider vendor pricing in relation to the stringency of SLA's that the vendor commits to whilst appropriate corporate governance structures ensure effective service provision.
+It is in the interest of the NPSO to protect the end-consumer and therefore any price increases resulting from investments and funding selection should be carefully monitored by the regulator.